-The following table sets forth certain information as of December 31, 2022 regarding our long-term incentive plans, under which our common stock is authorized for issuance to our employees, consultants and directors.
-Our sole equity compensation plan, under which we will make equity grants, is our Amended and Restated 2010 Stock Incentive Plan, which was approved by our stockholders on May 22, 2017.
+The following table sets forth certain information as of December 31, 2023, regarding our long-term incentive plans, under which our common stock is authorized for issuance to our employees, consultants and directors.
+Our sole equity compensation plan, under which we will make equity grants, is our Second Amended and Restated 2010 Stock Incentive Plan.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders (1) - 5,654,954
+Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights Weighted average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) (a) (b) (c) Equity compensation plans approved by security holders (1) 5,739,057